oVirt/ovirt-site/source/api/backup-restore-api-integration.html.md

 ### Summary

-This feature provides the ability for ISVs to backup and restore VMs.
+This feature provides the ability for ISVs to back up and restore virtual machines.
-New set of APIs will be introduced in oVirt to facilitate taking full VM backup, as well as full or file level restore of VMs.
+A new set of APIs will be introduced in oVirt to facilitate taking full virtual machine backups, and full or file-level restoration of virtual machines.
 Backup and Restore will be REST API driven (and not GUI/User driven).

 ### Owner